Opinion | Donald Trump Jr. is actively helping his father corrupt the election

 So you might be tempted to think that even if Trump rages that late ballots must not count, they will be counted anyway.
 And to some degree, it doesn’t matter what the president says about the votes — what matters is who wins in the electoral college.

-But election law expert Rick Hasen notes that this is still a dangerous development, especially when you consider various legal possibilities.
+But election-law expert Rick Hasen notes that this is still a dangerous development, especially when you consider various legal possibilities.

-Hasen points out that various entities — such as the Trump campaign, Republican Party committees, or GOP-controlled state governments — are likely to keep fighting those decisions extending arrival deadlines in court.
+Hasen points out that various entities — such as the Trump campaign, Republican Party committees and GOP-controlled state governments — are likely to keep fighting those decisions extending arrival deadlines in court.
 That is already going on in Pennsylvania.

 And they will likely try to keep fighting in court to restore other rules governing the acceptance of absentee ballots that Democrats have succeeded in getting relaxed amid pandemic conditions, such as various procedural requirements.
 This could even take place after the election.